SFEley/crunch/README.markdown

 Crunch
 ======
 Crunch is an alternative MongoDB driver with an emphasis on high concurrency, atomic update operations, and document integrity.
-It uses EventMachine for non-blocking writes and reads, with optional synchronous wrappers for easy integration with non-evented applications.
+It uses EventMachine for non-blocking writes and reads, with synchronous fallback for easy integration with non-evented applications.
 Its API is simpler and more Rubyish than the official MongoDB Ruby driver, but aims to support the same range of MongoDB features.

 _(**DISCLAIMER:** It isn't fully baked yet.
 This README was written early in the process to document the design principles.
 Much of what you'll read below doesn't work yet, and any of this is subject to change as ideas are proven unsound through experimentation.
 Please don't try to use this in any serious code until it's ready.
 You'll know when it's ready because this text won't be here.)_

 Structure
 ---------
 Although it wraps the Mongo wire protocol, Crunch diverges conceptually from the "flat struct" operations that the protocol encourages.
-It's always bugged me a bit that Mongo interfaces overload the collection class with document-specific operations, while documents themselves are unclassed hashes with vague limitations.
+It's always bugged me that Mongo interfaces overload the collection class with document-specific operations, while documents themselves are simple hashes with vague limitations.
 Meanwhile, the division of responsibility between connections, databases, and collections is murky and often overlapping.
 This isn't a flaw in Mongo's architecture, nor is it bad coding on the part of the driver developers.
 It comes from trying to impose a _thin_ object-oriented layer on top of a purely functional binary protocol.

-Crunch offers a different perspective on the same actions.
-At the highest level, there are three major classes to understand: the **Database**, the **Query** (of which **Collection** is a subclass), and the **Fieldset** (of which **Document** is a subclass).
-All database structures are _immutable_ -- once created, they can't be changed.
+Crunch presents a more object-driven layer over the same operations.
+At the highest level, there are four major classes to understand: the **Database**, the **Collection**, the **Query**, and the **Document**.
+The **Fieldset** utility class (of which **Document** is a subclass) is used in place of hashes.
+Any Crunch objects representing data are _immutable_ -- once created, they can't be changed.
 An intermediate level manages connections and BSON serialized messages conforming to Mongo's wire protocol, and EventMachine takes care of sending and receiving binary data from the server.

 ![Class diagram](https://sfe_misc.s3.amazonaws.com/crunch_class_diagram.svg)